pranavisai/fullstack_development/Django/django_basics.md

 Django is a free and open-source web framework.

-A Django project is a collection of applications and configurations that when combined together will make up the full web application.
+A Django project is a collection of applications and configurations that when combined will make up the full web application.

-It is important to use venv(virtual environment) as it allows you to have a virtual environment of Python and packages on a computer.
+It is important to use Venv (virtual environment) as it allows you to have a virtual environment of Python and packages on a computer.

 The virtual environment contains the newer version of the package.
 In Anaconda the virtual environment handler is included.